UoMResearchIT/r-tidyverse-digital-humanities/_episodes/01-rstudio-intro.md

-Don't worry about trying to remember every function in R. You can simply look them up on Google, or if you can remember the start of the function's name, press tab.
-This will show a list of functions whose name matches what you've typed so far; this is known as tab completion, and can save a lot of typing (and reduce the risk of typing errors).
+Don't worry about trying to remember every function in R. You can simply look them up on Google, or if you can remember the start of the function's name, type the start of it, then press the `tab` key.
+This will show a list of
+functions whose name matches what you've typed so far; this is known as `tab completion`, and can save a lot of typing (and reduce the risk of typing errors).
 Tab completion works in R (i.e. running it out of RStudio), and in RStudio.
 In RStudio this feature is even more useful; a extract of the function's help file will be shown alongside the function name.

-This is one advantage that RStudio has over R on its own, it has auto-completion abilities that allow you to more easily look up functions, their arguments, and the values that they take.
+This is one advantage that RStudio has over R on its own: it has auto-completion abilities that allow you to more easily look up functions, their arguments, and the values that they take.